island-lang/island-lang.github.io/README.md

 	return iterate()
 ```

-However, directly returning from an inner loop would be more tricky to express in recursive form, for example the following function, which iterates to find a value in a square matrix:
+However, directly returning from an inner loop would be more tricky to express in recursive form.
+For example, the following function, which iterates to find a value in a square matrix:
 ```isl
 function findFirstInSquareMatrix(matrix: List<List<integer>>, value: integer): (integer, integer)?
 	for x = 1 while x <= matrix.length advance x += 1